guillepinho/guillepinho/README.md

 I love **solving problems** through **softwares and coding**.
 Currently studing at <a href="https://www.betrybe.com/">TRYBE</a> to soon become a full stack Web Developer.

-So far I've created a few projects aiming to practice and improve my current skills and also programming logic.
-My favorite project so far was a Discord Bot (<a href="https://github.com/guillepinho/AstroBot">Astro</a>) created to moderate and entertain a 200 people community of friends.

 ---

 ```javascript